staltz/manyverse/e2e/apple-app-store-demo/README.md

 4. Press Confirm
 5. On the main screen, go to the "Connections" tab on the right side
-6. Press the green button to add a server connection
+6. Press "Other choices"
-7. Choose "Paste invite"
+7. Choose "Paste invite code"
 8. Type in the following invite code

 `% SSB ROOM INVITE CODE %`